Nikon D5500 versus Nikon D5600

 |Nikon D5500 (⇒ rgt)||optical||no||3.2||1037||swivel||YES||4000||5.0||12||no|

 |Nikon D5600 (⇒ lft)||optical||no||3.2||1037||swivel||YES||4000||5.0||12||no|

 |Canon T6s (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||5.0||12||no|

 |Nikon D3200 (⇒ lft | rgt)||optical||no||3.0||921||fixed||no||4000||4.0||12||no|

 The D5600 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D5500 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.

-So what is the bottom line?
-Is there a clear favorite between the Nikon D5500 and the Nikon D5500?
+So what conclusions can be drawn?
+Which of the two cameras – the Nikon D5500 or the Nikon D5600 – has the upper hand?
 The listing below highlights the relative strengths of the two models.